openvinotoolkit/security_addon/docs/ovsa_get_started_sgx.md

 	cd /opt/ovsa/bin
 	./license_server
 	```
-	**NOTE:** If you are behind a firewall, check and set your proxy settings to ensure the license server is able to validate the certificates.
+	> **Note**: If you are behind a firewall, check and set your proxy settings to ensure the license server is able to validate the certificates.

+	> **Note**: In case the License Server need to be hosted on a different machine by the ISV or if the License Server is used to validate requests from the OpenVINO™ Security Add-on KVM / Host only versions, ensure to the run the ```Scripts\reference\install_tpm_deps.sh``` from [OpenVINO™ Security Add-on](https://github.com/openvinotoolkit/security_addon) repo to install the TPM runtime dependencies **(there is no dependency on the physical TPM hardware)**.

 ## How to Use the OpenVINO™ Security Add-on

 This section requires interactions between the Model Developer/Independent Software vendor and the User.
-All roles must complete all applicable <a href="#setup-host">set up steps</a> and <a href="#ovsa-install">installation steps</a> before beginning this section.
+All roles must complete all applicable <a href="#setup-host">set up steps</a> before beginning this section.

 This document uses the face-detection-retail-0004 model as an example.